Science, General Courses

 View course descriptions for

-SC 101 Biological Science Survey (3) Students learn the basics in biological science.
+SC 101 Biological Science Survey (3) Offered Fall.
+Students learn the basics in biological science.
 A study of plant biology as well as an in-depth survey of human anatomy and physiology is the focus of this course.
 This course will not count toward a science teaching field or science minor.
-Fall.

-SC 122 General Entomology (3) This course provides an overview of the study of insects.
+SC 122 General Entomology (3) Offered Spring.
+This course provides an overview of the study of insects.
 Students will learn anatomy, biology, and taxonomy of insects and identify many common insects to the family level.
 In addition, they will study the practical uses of entomology.
-Spring.

-SC 141 Introduction to Astronomy (3) Students learn general principles and practical techniques in astronomy.
+SC 141 Introduction to Astronomy (3) Offered Fall, Spring.
+Students learn general principles and practical techniques in astronomy.
 Topics included are telescopes, the solar system, the constellations, stars, galaxies, and the measurement of time.
-Fall, Spring.

-SC 211 General Science Survey (3) Prereq.: Sophomore or above; or freshman with a teaching field in the science area.
-Students learn about the topics of meteorology, oceanography, astronomy, and geology.
-It also gives the Christian perspective of creation and evolution.
-Fall, Spring.
+SC 211 Earth and Space (3) Offered Fall, Spring.
+Prereq.: Sophomore or above; or freshman with a teaching field in the science area.
+Students learn the foundational scientific laws and principles that govern the natural processes involved in geology, oceanography, meteorology, and astronomy.

-SC 271, 371, 471 Science Research (2 each) Prereq.: Major in natural sciences; and approval from chair of natural sciences.
+SC 271, 371, 471 Science Research (2 each) Offered Summer.
+Prereq.: Major in natural sciences; and approval from chair of natural sciences.
 Students complete a documented scientific research experience in this elective internship.
 This is an 80-hour minimum summer research experience in an approved off-campus facility.
-Summer.

 SC 351–352 Physical Therapy Observation